kittykatattack/ga/README.md

   It's all you need to start making any any 2D action, puzzle or strategy game.

 And the coolest part?
-If you were alone on a desert island without only a saltwater powered laptop, an unlimited supply of coconuts, and a copy of the GA.js you could recreate the entire history of 2D video games, from Spacewar! to Flappy Bird.
+If you were alone on a desert island with only a saltwater powered laptop, an unlimited supply of coconuts, and a copy of the GA.js you could recreate the entire history of 2D video games, from Spacewar! to Flappy Bird.